fennel-ai/client/docs/pages/concepts/pipeline.md

    with 2 min stride, when queried at 10:03min & 10 sec, it will look at period between 9:52-10:02am.
 3. **Session** - dynamic length based on user events.
-Often used for very specific purposes differnt from other kinds of windows.
+Often used for very specific purposes different from other kinds of windows.

 Fennel supports all of these via the [window operator](/api-reference/operators/window).
 However, Machine learning use cases often require another kind of window - Continuous.